Madame-Aehm/CAB-Project-3-Spikes/spike16/resources/notes.md

 }
 ```

-Now we want to pass this through our Context Provider, but if we add them to the `value`, Typescript complains.
-It's tedious, but anytime we want to update what our Context shares, we also need to update the default value, and the Context Type.
+ Now put those functions into the Provider value so we can access them from anywhere!
+But if we add them to the `value`, Typescript complains.
+It's tedious, but anytime we want to update our Context value, we also need to update the default value, and the Context Type that defines that default value.

 ```ts
 interface AuthContextType {